Frequently Asked Questions

 How can I take care of my Opsilon?

-Avoid direct sunlight for long periods of time.
-The heat can have a negative effect on the tension of the instrument and thus change the tuning.
-If your handpan has been left directly in the sun, wait until it cools down before playing.
+Sun exposure: Avoid exposing your handpan to direct sunlight for long periods of time.
+The heat can affect the tension of the instrument and thus change the tuning.
+If it has been exposed to the sun, allow it to cool before playing.

-- Oils and anti-corrosion sprays (e.g. gun oil, WD-40...) can protect your instrument.
-However, all oils affect the harmonics.
-That's why Rafael developed "TurtleCare" together with a chemist - TurtleCare is not an oil, but a coating with ceramic content that protects your instrument perfectly, but does not affect the sound.
+- Oils and anti-corrosion sprays can protect your instrument.
+However, all oils affect the overtones.
+TurtleCare is not an oil, but a ceramic coating that was specially developed for handpans.

 - Put a few drops of TurtleCare on your handpan and apply it to the surface of your handpan with a piece of dry kitchen paper.
 After a short time, a protective coating will form on your instrument, protecting it from dust, dirt and corrosion.